 Q: Will the solar farm produce radiation?

 A: No. Neither solar panels nor inverters and other associated electrical equipment generate any more electromagnetic radiation than other similar types of electrical equipment.
 Solar facilities do not produce high frequency ionizing radiation, such as what is made by microwaves.
-Oxon Run Community Solar will use the same types of solar panels and inverters as what is already being used on thousands of homes, schools, and other buildings around the District.
+Oxon Run Community Solar will use the same types of solar panels and inverters already being used on thousands of homes, schools, and other buildings around the District.

 Q: Can energy credits from the Oxon Run Community Solar Project be given to residents in the immediate community?

-A: As part of Solar for All, the District is committed to providing energy benefits from the Oxon Run Community Solar Project to approximately 750 income-qualified households in the neighboring community, with specific emphasis being placed on residents that live within ANC 8D.
-Further prioritization will be placed on households with members with seniors, young children, or persons with disabilities.
+A: As part of Solar for All, the District is committed to providing energy benefits from the Oxon Run Community Solar Project to approximately 750 income-qualified households in the neighboring community, with specific emphasis being placed on residents who live within ANC 8D.
+Further prioritization will be placed on households including seniors, young children, or persons with disabilities.